Irvin S. Schonfeld: Biography

 Born and raised in Brooklyn, Schonfeld spent his childhood in the Glenwood Houses, a housing project in the Flatlands section of the borough.
 His father, George Schonfeld, was a World War II veteran and his mother Ruth (née Berson) Schonfeld, worked part-time in a department store.
-He is related to Dayal Kaur Khalsa (née Marcia Schonfeld) and Sam Salz.
+Schonfeld is related to the writer Dayal Kaur Khalsa (née Marcia Schonfeld) and the expert and dealer in Impressionist paintings, Sam Salz.
 Schonfeld earned a B.S. in Psychology with a minor in Mathematics from Brooklyn College, and an M.A. in Psychology from The New School for Social Research, which he completed while teaching mathematics in the New York City public schools.

 As a student, he was active in anti–Vietnam War and Civil Rights Movements and contributed as a writer for the underground campus newspaper Nova Vanguard.
 His activism drew the attention of the U.S. Senate’s Subcommittee on Internal Security, which subpoenaed his college records.
 A letter he had written to The New York Times Magazine was later included in George Kennan’s Democracy and the Student Left.

 He then earned his Ph.D. in developmental and educational psychology from the CUNY Graduate Center and completed postdoctoral training in epidemiology at Columbia University’s School of Public Health.